-According to the law, employers have a duty of care towards their workers health and safety in the workplace.
+According to the law, employers have a duty of care towards their employees and workers health and safety in the workplace.
 Regardless of the nature of your job, the type of workplace, or whether you are a temporary or permanent employee, your employer is legally required to put appropriate measures in place to keep you safe from any type of injury or illness.

-These protective measures include providing you with proper training and industry-standard personal protective equipment, conducting regular inspections and maintenance of machinery and equipment, and putting up warning signs where necessary.
+These protective measures include providing you with proper training and industry-standard personal protective equipment, conducting regular inspections, and maintenance of machinery and equipment, and putting up warning signs where necessary.

 If your employer fails in their duty of care towards you and you are injured as a result, you have a right to be compensated for your injuries and more.

 Your Rights To Claim Compensation For An Accident At Work

 Accidents at work do happen.
 However, they don’t automatically make you eligible for compensation.
 If your employer has done everything in their power to try and keep you safe, you probably wouldn’t be able to take action against them.
 A good way to test whether you’re eligible is to use the following checklist:

 - Were you owed a duty of care by your employer?

 - Was their duty broken because they were negligent and an accident at work occurred as a result?